Arizona 1-Day Fishing License: Cost, Rules, and Where to Buy

 youth fishing license requirements

-Once you turn 18, you must obtain the appropriate adult fishing license before fishing in public waters.
+You must carry the license while fishing.
+Once you turn 18, you must get the appropriate adult license before fishing on public waters.

-These rules are statutory; noncompliance can result in fines or citations.
+These rules are statutory.
+Noncompliance can result in fines or citations.

 Where to Buy a 1-Day Fishing License